Strider-CD/strider/README.md

 var db_uri = process.env.MONGODB_URI || config.default_db_uri;
 </pre>

-_MONGOLAB_URI is the Heroku/MongoLab equivalent of Strider's MONGODB_URI.
-MONGOLAB_URI will also work on Strider._

 #### Sample MongoDB Apps
 If you aren't sure how to create a database connection from a database URI, have a look at one of our sample apps: